+This is one of the best studies that clarifies why oceans are so important.
 The study’s co-author Kara Lavender Law, of the Sea Education Association (SEA), explains that the team began looking at all the debris entering the ocean from land, sea and other pathways, after gathering rough estimates they focussed on plastic.
 This method is rather than the “very tedious and expensive” usual approach of estimating the amount plastic pollution by towing a plankton net in the ocean and counting each individual piece of plastic.

 “This work gives us a sense of just how much we’re missing,” Law said.

 “How much we need to fund in the ocean and on beaches worldwide.
 Right now, we’re mainly measuring plastic that floats, and only in relatively few locations.”